Carlosvip91/GoDiceRoll/README.md

 Will add an interactive, dynamic scoring table to keep track of scoring and provide more information.
 Maybe add themes such as Casino, Royal, and Casual.
 Have certain animations happen when someone has won or lost.

 Built With

-HTML
+> HTML

-CSS
+> CSS

-Javascript
+> Javascript

 Acknowledgments

-Thanks to Angela Yu from App Brewery for the inspiration and guide to creating the project
+Thanks to Angela Yu from App Brewery for the inspiration and guide to creating the project.